json-schema-org/json-schema-org.github.io/work-in-progress/index.md

 and expiration dates of the IETF documents.
 This will make it more clear when a bugfix meta-schema is produced, and also make it more obvious that the IETF and meta-schema identifiers are not expected to match exactly.

-## Change Log

-To see what changes are involved, read the [release notes](./WIP-json-schema-release-notes.md).

 ## Pre-Built Review Documents